PrimelPJ/PrimelPJ/README.md

 ## 🪐 About Me:

 I’m a University of Calgary student interested in software engineering, fintech, and building clean, useful products.
-I enjoy learning by building—whether that’s apps, APIs, or research-heavy projects.
+I enjoy learning by building, whether that’s apps, APIs, or research-heavy projects.

 ---